EvitaKnits/stitch-space-API/README.md

 ## 6. Deployment

 ## 7. Credits

+I referred to the Code Institute material on Django Rest Framework and related concepts.

 - I built my flowcharts using [Mermaid](https://mermaid.js.org/syntax/flowchart.html) in my readme.
 - I used [ChatGPT](https://chatgpt.com) to explain error messages and research the best way to go about my implementation.